 Relief dampers shall be enabled when the associated supply fan is proven on, and disabled otherwise.

-When enabled, use a P-only control loop to modulate relief dampers to maintain 12 Pa (0.05 in. of water) building static pressure.
+When enabled, use a P-only control loop to modulate relief dampers to maintain [UNITS [12 Pa] [0.05 in. of water]] building static pressure.
 Close damper when disabled.

 Passive Building Pressure Control